Your solid state drive craving eyes are not deceiving you. Learn more about this data storage technology.

 1. Disable fast startup.
 Disabling fast start up lets your PC receive a clean full boot each time it’s powered down.

 2. Update SSD firmware.
 Automated upgrades are not possible.
 So, you’ll want to go to the manufacture’s website for the specific SSD firmware upgrade.

 3. Enable TRIM.
 TRIM allows you to extend the lifespan of your SSD.

 4. High Performance power option selected.
 If you’re constantly powering on and off your SSD, you’ll notice performance lags.
 Select this option through your control panel.
 Click on “system and Security”, then “Power Options.”
 From there, you’ll click on “high Performance.”

-With Flash Drive Data Recovery techniques, eProvided is able to recover over 95% of all devices sent into the labs.
-All data on a Flash Drive is stored on the NAND Flash memory chip.
-The best solution for Flash Drive Recovery is to directly data dump the data off of the memory chip.
-Once this method has been executed, a procedure of assembling of the RAW data can be used to turn all of the hexadecimal code that was dumped from the memory chip back into the Customer’s data.
+Managing solid state drive recovery, eProvided recovers 95% of all devices serviced.
+In fact, all data on a flash drive resides on the NAND Flash memory chips.
+The best solution for flash drive recovery is to dump the data off the memory chip.
+Once this method completes, the procedure of assembling the RAW data begins.
+In turn, the hexadecimal code, dumped from the memory chip, converts back to customer data.

 eProvided Data Recovery, staying on top of Cutting Edge Technology for over 10 years.